-To understand it better, let’s try to take a real world example first then we will go to the detail of these two types of scaling.
+To understand vertical scaling and horizontal scaling better, let’s try to take a real-world example first, then we will go into the detail of these two types of scaling.

 Imagine we have written some code inside our computer.
 It does the following things: